jaredmauck/jaredmauck/README.md

 - ITILv4

 ## What I'm currently learning
-- 📖 Cisco DevNet
+- 📖 AWS Solutions Architect - Associate
-- Advanced Routing Technologies
+- 📖 AWS Advanced Networking

 <!---
 jaredmauck/jaredmauck is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.